Why Investors Are Eyeing IDEX Corp (IEX): The Key Drivers of Mar

 Understanding IDEX Corp Business

-IDEX Corp, with a market cap of $16.61 billion and sales of $3.3 billion, operates in the manufacturing sector, producing pumps, flow meters, valves, and fluidic systems for a diverse range of markets.
-The company's operating margin stands at 22.97%, reflecting efficient management and strong profitability.
-Based in Lake Forest, Illinois, IDEX Corp has a global footprint with manufacturing operations in over 20 countries and employs more than 7,000 people.
-In 2022, the company generated $3.2 billion in revenue and $763 million in adjusted operating income, showcasing its financial robustness and operational excellence.
+IDEX Corp, with a market cap of $16.55 billion and sales of $3.3 billion, operates in the manufacturing sector, producing pumps, flow meters, valves, and fluidic systems for a diverse range of markets.
+The company's operations are segmented into fluid and metering technologies, health and science technologies, and fire and safety and diversified products.
+Based in Lake Forest, Illinois, IDEX Corp has a global manufacturing footprint in over 20 countries and employs more than 7,000 people.
+In 2022, the company generated $3.2 billion in revenue and $763 million in adjusted operating income, reflecting a solid operating margin of 22.97%.

 Financial Strength Breakdown